 - Use CD-R disks only (recordable compact disks), not CD-RW disks (rewritable compact disks) so that the compact disk cannot be over-written after creation.
-DVD discs are also acceptable when transferring large amounts of data (or working with large databases). - Use Roxio Creator or an equivalent software program to make CD/DVD backups. - Back up the most recent data on the hard drive in duplicate onto two disks.
-Manually select each dataset folder (subdirectories under "C:\ProgramData\Thermo\Qtegra_ApplicationData\Workspace\LabBooks"), the reports folder, the event log backup, and other relevant files (i.e., optimization, tuning, and sample files) that are to be included on these backups. - Keep one copy of the CD-R disk in a building other than the laboratory (in case of fire).
-Keep the other copy in or near the ICP-MS laboratory for easy retrieval, if necessary.
+DVD discs are also acceptable when transferring large amounts of data (or working with large databases). - Use Roxio Creator or an equivalent software program to make CD/DVD backups. - Back up the most recent data on the hard drive onto a CD or DVD.
+Manually select each dataset folder (subdirectories under "C:\ProgramData\Thermo\Qtegra_ApplicationData\Workspace\LabBooks"), the reports folder, the event log backup, and other relevant files (i.e., optimization, tuning, and sample files) that are to be included on these backups. - Keep the copy of the CD-R disk in a building other than the laboratory (in case of fire).